Case Studies

 As the UK’s largest oceanographic institution, personnel at the NOC are increasingly called upon by the press and media to give statements, sound bites and interviews to support news stories with an ocean focus.
 Recognising the opportunity this coverage affords to highlight the work of the NOC and raise the profile of ocean science, the NOC approached Incredible Oceans to develop a bespoke ‘Introduction to Science Communication’ course, giving scientist the confidence to communicate effectively to different audiences and helping them to take their first steps into public engagement.

+As the links between climate change and ocean science have become better known in the public arena, the NOC began attending the COP climate conferences with an increasing presence year-upon-year.
+Building upon the introductory training, COP attendees wanted to take their communications training to the next level.
 In response, Incredible Oceans and Siren Calling developed bespoke training courses focusing on videography and how to conduct interviews with the press.
 With the next COP happening just a fortnight after the training, participants were able to put their new skills to the test at high-profile press conferences focusing on the ocean and climate.
+With over 100 NOC staff having attended communications training in one form or another, the effect has been to instill an active culture of public engagement across the institution.

 Noc 2Noc 4Noc 5